 “Convergence of enabling factors that will give more and more space for the financial institutions to make the bold changes that they need to.”

-1. Fintech type innovation / Climate Fintech: bring solutions that make it easier for people to access finance and to track risk and return based on sustainability impact using the full set of technology from big data and AI to blockchain.
+1. Fintech type innovation / Climate Fintech: bring solutions through financial technology that make it easier for people to access finance and to track risk and return based on sustainability impact using the full set of technology from big data and AI to blockchain.

 2. Innovation around data: making it easier to get to the data and make the data accessible.
-We had a problem for many decades now that even though companies were reporting on sustainability for more than 30 years, it is not in a comparable and accessible way, it is sitting locked in PDFs or buried in websites.
+We had a problem for many decades now that even though companies were reporting on sustainability for more than 30 years, it is not in a comparable and accessible way.
 We need to get the data in a format that the financial institutions can also use to assess risks and the sustainability performance of companies.

 3. Innovation to scale solutions to reduce the impact: banks need to find those innovators and help them to scale.
 They can de-risk the investment by working with other financial players, or even working with coalitions of entrepreneurs like the Clean Energy Alliance.
 There is a lot of learning that can happen in between all of those innovators and startups.
 If the financial institutions can support these groups, in a way they can de-risk it for themselves.